 4.4.1.5 Identity function <ident/>

-Class unary-functional

-Attributes CommonAtt, DefEncAtt

-Content Empty

-OM Symbols identity
+Content Empty OM Symbols identity

 The ident element represents the identity function.
 Note that MathML makes no assumption about the domain and codomain of the represented identity function, which depends on the context in which it is used.